 Thinking, reading, collecting, designing, making and playing around

-I'm a 4th year Computer Science student studying at the Rochester Institute of Technology.
-I love to solve problems.
+I'm a software engineero working at Kythera Space Solutions working on the SATCOM industry's first near-realtime, dynamic, autonomous management system for next-generation, heterogenous, multi-orbit networks.
+I love to solve problems, especially ones that haven't been solved before.
 Whether it’s finding the most elegant way to write a function or figuring out how to arrange a print, I love the challenge of finding a way and discovering solutions.
 As long as there’s a problem to solve or a challenge to puzzle over, it’s bound to be something I love!

 Outside of my studies I spend my time working with 3D printing, my student group RIT Space Exploration working on the rovers team, and other personal projects like SwimAid.

 Let a team of students in the design and construction of a mock rover.
 This was new for me as there were a lot of unknowns that need to be answered before starting this project.
 It employed a multidisciplinary team for construction and development over two semesters.

 A high altitude balloon, or HAB, is a very large latex balloon that depending on the size of the balloon and how much helium will take a small payload to around 100,000 feet or 30,000 meters in the atmosphere.
 The payload I helped integrate (WUAP) uses on-board image processing with a Raspberry Pi 3, Python 3 and OpenCV 3.3 to mask RGB images of the Earth and attempts to mask areas of high vegetation using colorspace transformations.